GSA/piv-guides/_devconfig/ssh.md

   * A Smart Card reader
   * A PIV card
-  * A Linux workstation or computer this is correctly configured to use a PIV/CAC card for login.
-(This process requires you to configure **opensc**.
-For additional information, go to [**opensc**](https://github.com/OpenSC/OpenSC/wiki/Download-latest-OpenSC-stable-release).)
+  * A Linux workstation or computer that is correctly configured to use a PIV/CAC card for login.
+(For additional information, go to [**conifigure opensc**](https://github.com/OpenSC/OpenSC/wiki/Download-latest-OpenSC-stable-release).)

 ### Procedures